-Federal Investments and Borrowings Branch (FIBB) - FIBB processes and confirms investment and redemption transactions and balances in the FedInvest system for Trust Funds managed by FMB.
+Federal Investments and Borrowings Branch - FIBB processes and confirms investment and redemption transactions and balances in the FedInvest system for Trust Funds managed by FMB.

-Fiscal Service's Fiscal IT Mainframe - Provides platform level support for InvestOne that includes operations, application change management, data management, tape backup and recovery, user access security, remote access, and privileged access to system software and database.
+Fiscal Service's Fiscal IT Mainframe - Provides platform level support, including the Mainframe and the distributed environments, for InvestOne that includes operations, application change management, data management, tape backup and recovery, user access security, remote access, and privileged access to system software and database.